Gourang97/attention-based-image-captioning/README.md

 words in the data.
 - Padded all the sequence to be the same length as the longest one.

+## Model Architecture
+<p align = "justify"> We are using the Local attention based architecture for our model [4].Firstly, it produces the encoder
+hidden states, i,e encoder will produce hidden states for all the images in the input sequences.
+Then the alignment score is being calculated for each hidden state of the encoder and the decoder’s previous hidden state.
+These score are then combined and softmax is applied on them.
+To generate the contextual information, the softmaxed scores and the encoder hidden states are then combined to formulate a vector representation.
+This vector is then combined to the last decoder hidden state and fed into the RNN to produce a new word respectively.
+This complete procedure is recursive in nature and the stopping criteria is till the length of caption generated surpasses the maximum length.</p> To simplify and formulate generalized approach we followed the below mentioned steps -
+- We extracted the features from the lower convolutional layer of VGG16 giving us a vector with 512 output channels.
+- This vector is then passed through the CNN Encoder which consists of a single fully connected layer followed by a dropout layer.
+- The Recurrent Neural Network(here GRU), the takes in the image to predict the next word.
+- Furthermore, the attention based model enables us to see what parts of the image the model focuses on as it generates a caption.

 ## Evaluation
 <p align = "justify">
 We are using greedy approach to evaluate the captions generated.
 The greedy approach computes the